-- a design of a nuclear installation and for designing of a nuclear installation are provided in Section (§) 46 of the Atomic Act and in the implementing Decree on Requirements for Design of a Nuclear Installation, which is planned to be issued in the Collection of Laws in 2017.
+- a design of a nuclear installation and for designing of a nuclear installation are provided in Section (§) 46 of the Atomic Act and in the implementing Decree No. 329/2017 Coll. on Requirements for Design of a Nuclear Installation.
 A nuclear installation design under Section (§) 46, paragraph 2 of the Atomic Act shall, among other things, provide for meeting of requirements for technical means that ensure radiation protection and for radiation extraordinary event management.
 A nuclear installation design under Section (§) 46, paragraph 3 of the Atomic Act shall establish requirements for technical procedures and organizational measures for decommissioning of nuclear installations, and - construction of a nuclear installation under Section (§) 50 of the Atomic Act.
 A licensee of construction of a nuclear installation shall perform testing of the nuclear installation and its parts in the course of construction of the nuclear installation in agreement with an inspection and test program.